 - is causative of the difference in pay between the woman and her comparator

-- is material: that is, significant and relevant, and
+- is material: that is, significant and relevant

 The question of what amounts to a legally sound justification of a pay difference is a complex area.
 It depends on the detailed and individual circumstances of each organisation, as well as on equal pay case law.
+It is important to document your justification of any pay differences.
 If there is any doubt, you should seek legal advice.